 Tin, for example, freezes (goes through the transition from a liquid to a solid) at 231.928 °C

 How do you calibrate a reference standard thermocouple?

 The emf output of a thermocouple is measured when tested during a fixed-point transition and therefore the absolute value and difference from standard output tables can be established for that temperature point.
-A reference thermocouple calibration is conducted by measuring the output of the thermocouple at a number of these fixed points and from the test results, developing an individual emf output curve for the thermocouple.
+A reference thermocouple calibration is conducted by measuring the output of the thermocouple at a number of these fixed points as well as from the test results.
+This therefore develops an individual emf output curve for the thermocouple.

 For more information or to speak to one of our temperature measurement experts, get in touch!